Euronews Travel reporter Hannah Brown headed to Algeria for a desert marathon adventure holiday.

 It’s at this point, I have to admit that I only completed this first 20km section and not the entire route.
 I love running but I only had seven weeks to prepare and I’m nowhere near fit enough to run a marathon, never mind one in the desert.

 Fortunately for me, there was a nice cool breeze to combat the heat on the first day of the race.

 Still, this was my first time in the Sahara and I was completely blown away by the scenery as I joined the rest of the runners for the first stretch of their adventure.

-Who is a desert marathon for?
+Is a desert marathon for me?

 I spent my time running and trekking alongside all sorts of people at the start of the race.
 For a while, I walked with a team of Algerian female prison guards.